Evertras/events-demo/auth/README.md

 ## Seriously this isn't secure

 Redis is wide open for anyone to connect/modify.
-The JWT sign token is randomly generated, but its value is stored in the totally insecure Redis instance.
+The JWT sign key is randomly generated, but its value is stored in the totally insecure Redis instance.
 Kafka is unencrypted.
 No ACLs are in place.
 Don't use this in prod for anything.